-Potential Digestive Issues.
+Digestive issues.
 Because of their high fiber content, eating too many chia seeds may cause constipation, diarrhea, bloating, and gas.
 Chia seeds may also cause flare-ups with inflammatory bowel conditions such as Crohn’s disease.

-Potential Choking Hazard.
+Choking hazard.
 Dry chia seeds absorb water, which causes them to swell up and become gelatinous.
 Dry chia seeds can get stuck in your throat, which poses a choking hazard.
 To avoid this risk, soak the seeds 5 to 10 minutes before use.